Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: "ABIDING" IN JOHN'S WRITINGS

-▣ "you have overcome the evil one" This is an emphasis on the perseverance of true saints.
-It is found again in 1 John 2:17,19,24,27,28; 5:18; and 2 John 9.
+▣ "you have overcome the evil one" Remember, all the VERBS in vv.
+12-14 are PERFECT TENSE, which speaks of an accomplished event/action in the past that has become a settled state.
+Believers are in a settled relationship with Jesus by faith.
+These VERBS describe who they are.
+They are victors and overcomers!
+However, to this must be added an emphasis on perseverance (cf. 1 John 2:17,19,24,27,28; 5:18; and 2 John 9).
 The doctrine of the security of the believer must be balanced with the truth that those who are truly redeemed will hold out until the end (cf. Rev. 2:7,11,17,26; 3:5,12,21).
 This does not imply sinlessness now, though that is a theoretical possibility in Christ's finished work (cf. Romans 6).

 SPECIAL TOPIC: THE NEED TO PERSEVERE